L28-1-n-1-n/fillit-recode-bitwise/README.md

 # fillit-bitwise
-Optimized Bitwise algorithm in C to find the smallest square a random combination of tetris pieces can fit into.
+Optimized Bitwise Backtracking algorithm in C to find the smallest square a random combination of tetris pieces can fit into.

 ### Constraints:
 * Only write and malloc function allowed